 And the colors – they come in any color you can think of and in garish patterns that almost hurt your eyes: Checkered orange, striped teal, psychedelic floral, pink polka-dots.
 It’s all there every year on the greens of Houston’s Clubs of Kingwood golf course for the annual Bad Pants Open golf tournament.

-Four golfers sport their colorful pants at the 2016 Bad Pants Open.
-Photo courtesy of Texas Children’s Hospital.
+Four golfers sport their colorful pants at the 2019 Bad Pants Open.
+Photo by CJ Martin.

-But the Bad Pants Open isn’t really about the pants – it’s about supporting medical care for women and children.
-For 19 years, the tournament has benefited the Newborn Center at Texas Children’s Hospital, raising nearly $6 million in that time for the Houston organization.
-For 16 of those years, Les Fox, a financial advisor in RBC Wealth Management’s Houston office, has been heavily involved in organizing and fundraising for the event.
+But the Bad Pants Open isn’t really about the pants – it’s about supporting medical care for critically-ill and premature infants.
+For 22 years, the tournament has benefited the Newborn Center at Texas Children’s Hospital, raising more than $7 million in that time for the Houston organization.
+For 19 of those years, Les Fox, a financial advisor in RBC Wealth Management’s Houston office, has been heavily involved in organizing and fundraising for the event.

 Several years after his daughters left the Newborn Center, the hospital started the Bad Pants Open as an annual fundraiser.
 Fox saw the tournament as an opportunity to give back to Texas Children’s, which had done so much to help him and his family, and to pay forward the experience his daughters received.